MarAnMu13575/Analyzing-Customer-Segments-for-a-Marketing-Campaing/README.md

-# Analyzing-Customer-Segments-Python
+# Analyzing Customer Segments with Python

 ## Background

-You are a data analyst at a crowdfunding site.
-For the next quarter, your company will be running a marketing campaign.
-The marketing manager wants to target those segments that have donated the most in the past year.
-She turned to you to help her with her upcoming meeting with the CEO.
+In this analysis, we'll be working as a data analyst at a crowdfunding site.
+Our company is preparing for a marketing campaign in the next quarter, and the marketing manager is keen on targeting segments that have made significant donations in the past year.
+The task was to help the marketing manager prepare for an upcoming meeting with the CEO by creating a single visualization that addresses key questions about customer segments.

-## Your challenge
+## Dataset Overview
-Create a single visualization that the marketing manager can use to explore the data.
-Include:

-What are the top three categories in terms of total donations?
-What device type has historically provided the most contributions?
-What age bracket should the campaign target?

-# Report
+The dataset contains information about customer contributions to different categories on the crowdfunding platform.
+It includes details such as the category, device type, age, gender, and the amount of donation.

+## Visualization and Insights

+### 1. Top Three Categories in Terms of Total Donations

-## 1. What are the top three categories in terms of total donations?
+The top three categories in terms of total donations are:

+1. **Games**: €16.54k
+2. **Sports**: €16.35k
+3. **Technology**: €16.27k

-In the dataframe the three most common categories entries are Sports with 4179, Games - 4173 and Technology - 4144, but in terms of total donations the top three are:
+While the most common categories are Sports, Games, and Technology in terms of entries, the top three in terms of total donations are Games, Sports, and Technology.
+Categories like Environment and Fashion are also significant in terms of total donations.
-- **Games** with 16.54k €
-- **Sports** with 16.35k €
-- **Technology** with 16.27k €

-In both categories Enviroment and Fashion are close in the gap (Enviroment with 4089 and 16.23k, Fashion 4073 and 15.99k)

-## 2. What device type has historically provided the most contributions?

-For the device type the user count from iOS is 13459 while android is 7199, being 0.65% from iOS and 35% from android.
-For android the total amount of euros donated is 283.54 k, and for iOS is 530.52k, almost the double for iOS than android.
-Divided by gender the amount of each part is almost equal, but appears a slightly difference about females and males with iOS and android devices respectively:
-- android ( M - 132.6k € || F - 130.8k € )
-- iOS     ( F -  247.9k € || M - 244.9k €)
-The device with most contributions: **iOS**

-## 3. What age bracket should the campaign target?

-Looking about the age and gender, most of the total amount of donations are from an age bracket of [18-24], the total count for this age bracket is 10439, and if we look to the other gaps this is almost 3x.
-Meaning this is could be a campaing target, but we should not leave out the gaps, this because the ratio of donations is almost the same (aprox.
-39 euros per user), and we could say that even if we use the age bracket of 18-24 we could influence in a certain way the range of 25-34.

-Recomendation as age bracket for campaign target: **[18-24]**
+### 2. Device Type with the Most Contributions

+Historically, iOS devices have contributed significantly more than Android devices.
+Despite Android having 35% of the user count compared to iOS, the total amount donated by iOS users is nearly double that of Android users.
+The breakdown of contributions by gender and device type shows that iOS is slightly favored by females, while Android is slightly favored by males.
+The device type with the most contributions is **iOS**.

+### 3. Target Age Bracket for the Campaign

+Considering age and gender, the age bracket [18-24] stands out with the highest total amount of donations.
+This age bracket has a count of 10,439 users and a substantial total donation amount.
+While [25-34] and other age brackets are also contributors, the [18-24] age bracket is almost three times as significant in terms of total donations.
+A recommendation for the campaign's target age bracket would be **[18-24]**.

+## Contribution

+Feel free to contribute to this project by suggesting improvements, additional analyses, or enhanced visualizations.
+Open an issue or submit a pull request to share your ideas.

+## License

+DataCamp competition dataset

+---

+Through the "Analyzing Customer Segments" project, we aim to provide valuable insights into customer behavior and preferences.
+By targeting the right segments, the marketing campaign can have a more significant impact and drive higher contributions.
+Thank you for contributing to this effort to optimize the marketing strategy! 🎯📈🤝